Here is what you need to know about becoming a Wildcat:

 High school seniors may apply for admission and send transcripts directly from their high school any time after completion of the sixth semester.
 A final high school transcript documenting official graduation date from that high school must be submitted prior to the start of the semester for which admission is being sought.

-The ACT/SAT scores are used to determine academic scholarship eligibility and/or academic eligibility for intercollegiate athletics to meet NCAA requirements.
+The ACT/SAT scores may also be used to determine academic scholarship eligibility and/or academic eligibility for intercollegiate athletics to meet NCAA requirements.